Documentation

 Establishing Context

 We publish an llms.txt file which provides an overview of AEM and links to key documentation in a format optimized for AI consumption.
-Sadly, most agents don't refer to it proactively, so you should mention this file in a rules file or your prompt allows the agent to quickly include key documentation and APIs in its context to produce better results.
-Many tools also allow you to index custom documentation, in which case you can add http://www.aem.live/docs/.
+Most agents don't refer to it proactively, but mentioning this file in a rules file or your prompt allows the agent to quickly include key documentation and APIs in its context to produce better results.
+Many tools also allow you to index custom documentation, in which case you should add http://www.aem.live/docs/.

-You may also consider adding an AGENTS.md (note that Claude Code refers to this file as CLAUDE.md) to your project.
+You should also consider adding an AGENTS.md to your project.
+Note that Claude Code refers to this file as CLAUDE.md so you may want both for maximum compatibility.
 You can use this AEM Boilerplate example as a starting point, but don’t be shy about adjusting it to fit your specific project.

 Helping the Agents see